Portland Police Reserve Officer Program

 · Assist at traffic collisions, enforce traffic laws

-· Community events, festivals, parades, marathons, sporting events
+· Community events, festivals, parades, sporting events

 · Crime prevention activities